Lalka00pq/Slothtop-assistant/README.md

 - Open and close apps on your PC
 ****
 >[!note]
-> In the future new tools will be added.
+>New tools will be added in the future

 ## 🔎Tech Stack
 **Python 3.12**